 The North Face McMurdo Parka III

-If your winters aren't "normal," your jacket needs to be above average, too.
-We can't all afford the $1000 Top Pick for Extreme Cold, the Canada Goose Expedition Parka, but the price of The North Face McMurdo III is reasonable.
+If your winters are hardcore, your jacket needs to be above average, too.
+We can't all afford the $1,000 Top Pick for Extreme Cold, the Canada Goose Expedition Parka, but the The North Face McMurdo III is reasonably priced.
 At a third of the cost of the Canada Goose, but still incredibly insulating, this is a natural choice for a Best Buy Award.
-For northerly latitudes, and the coldest days, the McMurdo's down insulation, long cut, and generous hood combine to protect in day-to-day life at a competitive price tag.
-This latest review is based on the most recent, greatest, and subtly changed McMurdo III.
+For northerly latitudes and the coldest days, the McMurdo's down insulation, long cut, and generous hood combine to protect you during day-to-day life.
+This latest review covers the latest, greatest, and subtly updated McMurdo III.
 This newest iteration makes improvements that have their pros and cons but don't alter the overall scoring and award ranking.

 Read review: The North Face McMurdo III